Bigness of adjoint linear subsystem and approximation theorems with ideal sheaves on weakly pseudoconvex manifolds: Singular Hermitian metrics on line bundles

 where $\varphi\in L^1_{loc}(U)$ is an arbitrary function, called the weight of the metric with respect to the trivialization $\tau$.
 We say that a singular Hermitian metric $h$ is \textit{singular} \textit{positive} if the weight of $h$ with respect to any trivialization coincide with some strictly plurisubharmonic function almost everywhere.
-In other words, the curvature current \( \iO{L,h} \) is strictly positive, meaning \( \iO{L,h}\geq\omega_X \) in the sense of currents, where \( \omega_X \) is a certain Hermitian metric.
-Moreover, if this coinciding function is merely pluriharmonic, then $h$ is called \textit{singular} \textit{semi}-\textit{positive}, which coincides with \( \iO{L,h}\geq0 \) in the sense of currents. \end{definition}
+In other words, the curvature current \( \iO{L,h} \) is strictly positive, meaning \( \iO{L,h}\geq\omega_X \) in the sense of currents for some Hermitian metric \( \omega_X>0 \).
+Moreover, if this coinciding function is merely plurisubharmonic, then $h$ is called \textit{singular} \textit{semi}-\textit{positive}, which coincides with \( \iO{L,h}\geq0 \) in the sense of currents. \end{definition}

 In other words, for a fiexd smooth Hermitian metric $h_0$, the singular Hermitian metric $h$ can be written as $h=h_0 e^{-2\varphi}$ for some locally integrable function $\varphi\in L^1_{loc}(X,\bb{R})$.
 Furthermore, it is known that if \( X \) is compact \kah\!, singular positivity (resp. singular semi-positivity) coincides with being big (resp. pseudo-effective) \cite{Dem90,Dem12}.